ejfrancis/grunt-envpreprocess/README.md

 ### Demo

 You can run a simple demo by cloning this repo and running `grunt`.
 In the `demo/` directory there is `test.html` and `demo/config/env.json` to demonstrate how to define environment variables and use them in HTML/JS.
-To run the demo, run `npm run demo`.
+To run the demo, run `npm install && npm run demo`.
 This will copy `test.html` to `demo/build_output/` and then `envpreprocess` will be run to replace the environment variables inside the build output file.

 ---